jadeThompsonTavai/arias-gm-duties/README.md

 - [x] Music plays when timer is running
 - [ ] Option to decide how long each timer will be

+### Currently working on:
+- [ ] Redoing the animations, changing the style from pixel art to a smoother cartoon style